NamazovMN/Language-Identification/README.md

     self.plot_graph(list(results['epoch']), list(results['train_accuracy']), list(results['dev_accuracy']),
                       experiment_dir=experiment_dir, type_data='accuracy')
   ```
 * Another change must have been made in the [src/main.py](src/main.py).
 While we call inference object, best choice argument was sent to the object in incorrect way.
 So that running inference will not work.
-Thus you can see the change as follows (pay attention to the **choice** parameter:
+Thus you can see the change as follows (pay attention to the **choice** parameter):

   Before:
   ```python
     inference = Inference(